mheap/nexmo-developer/_documentation/en/dispatch/code-snippets/create-an-application.md

 ---
-title: How to create a Nexmo Messages and Dispatch Application
+title: How to create a Vonage Messages and Dispatch Application
 navigation_weight: 3
-description: You can create a Nexmo Messages and Dispatch application either in the Dashboard or using the Nexmo CLI.
+description: You can create a Vonage Messages and Dispatch application either in the Dashboard or using the Nexmo CLI.
 ---

-# How to create a Nexmo Messages and Dispatch Application
+# How to create a Vonage Messages and Dispatch Application

 ```partial
 source: _partials/reusable/create-a-nexmo-application.md